PecoPeterson/special-word/README.md

 The script is made of several functions, each one responsible for a specific task:

 string_lengths(file_path): reads the file and makes a list containing the words and their length

+filter_tuples(tuple_list, length): filters the tuples according to the length